For This Guy, Lady Luck Trumps the Grim Reaper

 Yep, the guy wins the lottery live!
 He immediately calls his fiancé to tell her he has won $250,000 and they can finally get a house.

-Needless to say, the news crew were the ones to be the first to break that story.
+Needless to say, the news crew was the one to be the first to break that story.

 Bill’s luck truly had changed.